 - Data Loader: Jitterbit's free data migration tool that enables Salesforce administrators to quickly and easily automate the import and export of data between flat files, databases, and Salesforce.

-- Design Studio: Jitterbit's project design application where you can design, test, and deploy your integration projects.
+- Studio: Jitterbit's project design application where you can design, test, and deploy your integration projects.
 Two versions are available:

 - Management Console: Jitterbit's web console where you can manage your integration projects and perform administrative functions related to your organization.